 Simply put, a ‘hybrid’ is a vehicle with two or more power sources.
 Most hybrid road cars use a normal internal combustion engine paired with an electric motor, but the way these work together means that there are several different kinds of hybrid setup.

-The second kind of hybrid is known as ‘parallel’.
+The second kind of hybrid is known as parallel.
 It uses a normal combustion engine as the main source of power, with an electric motor fitted between the engine and gearbox to provide assistance.
-This arrangement tends to be more restricted in its function that a ‘full’ hybrid, and fitting an electric motor into a very small space also limits its power and EV (electric vehicle) range.
+This arrangement tends to be more restricted in its function than a full hybrid, and fitting an electric motor into a very small space also limits its power and EV (electric vehicle) range.

-Lastly, the third hybrid variation is the ‘series’ type.
-In this type of vehicle the electric motor provides all the drive; the normal combustion engine isn’t connected to the transmission, and instead works as a generator to power the electric motor.
-The main hurdle for a ‘series’ hybrid is maintaining its efficiency once the battery power has been used up, and for this reason, ‘series’ hybrids are rare.
+Lastly, the third hybrid variation is the series type.
+In this type of vehicle the electric motor provides all the drive.
+The normal combustion engine isn’t connected to the transmission, and instead works as a generator to power the electric motor.
+The main hurdle for a series hybrid is maintaining its efficiency once the battery power has been used up.
+For this reason, series hybrids are rare.

-Toyota’s Hybrid Synergy Drive system is comprised of six primary components: a petrol engine, an electric motor, an electric generator, the power control unit, and a power split device that uses a special type of gearbox to smoothly distribute power from the engine, motor and generator.
+Toyota’s Hybrid Synergy Drive system consists of six primary components: petrol engine, electric motor, electric generator, power control unit, and a power split device that uses a special type of gearbox to smoothly distribute power from the engine, motor and generator.

 As its name suggests, the system delivers true synergy between the two power sources.
 When the engine is running, it charges the battery via the generator; when driving conditions allow it, such as in slow-moving traffic, the generator can cut out the petrol engine and let the electric motor take over for zero-emissions travelling.
 The sophisticated engine management system can sense when the car is stopped and will switch off the engine to conserve power and cut emissions, automatically starting up again when needed.